 - Select BibTex, then click Next.

-- Choose Save to text file, click Browse, enter a name and location for the file, and click Save.
+- Choose Save to text file, click Browse..., enter a name and location for the bibliography, and click Save.

 - Choose whether you want to save the export preset for future exports, then click Next.
-Citavi lets you know that the export was completed successfully.
+Citavi lets you know if the export was successful.

-You can connect your Zotero account directly through your documents library.
+You can connect your Zotero account directly to SciFlow through your documents Reference Library.

 - Within Zotero, select the references or collections you wish to export.

 - Right-click one of the selected entries and choose the option Export Items from the appearing context menu.

 - Save your newly created reference file in a location of your choosing.

 EndNote requires a specific export style that enables it to export BibTeX files.